-- 1. Federal Award Notices-Required.
+1. Federal Award Notices-Required.
 This section must address what a successful applicant can expect to receive following selection.
-If the Federal awarding agency's practice is to provide a separate notice stating that an application has been selected before it actually makes the Federal award, this section would be the place to indicate that the letter is not an authorization to begin performance (to the extent that it allows charging to Federal awards of pre-award costs at the non-Federal entity's own risk).
-This section should indicate that the notice of Federal award signed by the grants officer (or equivalent) is the authorizing document, and whether it is provided through postal mail or by electronic means and to whom.
+If the Federal awarding agency's practice is to provide a separate notice stating that an application has been selected before it actually makes the Federal award, this section would be the place to indicate that the letter is not an authorization to begin performance (to the extent that it allows charging to Federal award signed by the grants officer (or equivalent) is the authorizing document, and whether it is provided through postal mail or by electronic means and to whom.
 It also may address the timing, form, and content of notifications to unsuccessful applicants.
-See also §200.210 Information contained in a Federal award. - 2.
-Administrative and National Policy Requirements-Required.
+See also §200.210 Information contained in a Federal award.

+2. Administrative and National Policy Requirements-Required.
 This section must identify the usual administrative and national policy requirements the Federal awarding agency's Federal awards may include.
 Providing this information lets a potential applicant identify any requirements with which it would have difficulty complying if its application is successful.
 In those cases, early notification about the requirements allows the potential applicant to decide not to apply or to take needed actions before receiving the Federal award.
 The announcement need not include all of the terms and conditions of the Federal award, but may refer to a document (with information about how to obtain it) or Internet site where applicants can see the terms and conditions.
 If this funding opportunity will lead to Federal awards with some special terms and conditions that differ from the Federal awarding agency's usual (sometimes called "general") terms and conditions, this section should highlight those special terms and conditions.
 Doing so will alert applicants that have received Federal awards from the Federal awarding agency previously and might not otherwise expect different terms and conditions.
 For the same reason, the announcement should inform potential applicants about special requirements that could apply to particular Federal awards after the review of applications and other information, based on the particular circumstances of the effort to be supported (e.g., if human subjects were to be involved or if some situations may justify special terms on intellectual property, data sharing or security requirements).